Kong/docs.konghq.com/app/konnect/index.md

 {{site.konnect_short_name}} helps simplify multi-cloud API management by:

-* Offering a single management plane to deploy and manage your APIs and microservices in any environment — cloud, on-premises, Kubernetes and virtual machines.
+* Offering a single management plane to deploy and manage your APIs and microservices in any environment: cloud, on-premises, Kubernetes, and virtual machines.

 * Instantly applying authentication, API security, and traffic control policies consistently across all your services using powerful enterprise and community plugins.